awsdocs/aws-freertos-docs/doc_source/userguide/build-sample-suite.md

 ------

 This creates the sample test suite in the `IDTSampleSuitePython_1.0.0` folder within the `<device-tester-extract-location>/tests` folder\.
-Review the files in the `IDTSampleSuitePython_1.0.0` folder to understand how the sample test suite is structured and see various examples of test case executables and test configuration JSON files\.
+Review the files in the `IDTSampleSuitePython_1.0.0` folder to understand how the sample test suite is structured and see various examples of test case executables and test configuration files\.

 Next step: Use IDT to [run the sample test suite](#run-sample) that you created\.